-While I generally consider myself to be a well-established member of team chocolate, every once in a while I crave vanilla.
-Here's the thing though: my vanilla desserts need to be really tasty.
-So many sweets flavored with just a touch of vanilla and have the nerve to go around calling themselves vanilla-flavored.
-Sugar flavored is not the same thing as vanilla flavored!
+While I generally consider myself a well-established member of Team Chocolate when it comes to my vegan desserts, every once in a while I crave vanilla.
+Here’s the thing, though: vanilla desserts need to actually taste like vanilla.
+Too many sweets use just a hint of it, then have the nerve to call themselves vanilla-flavored.
+Sugar-flavored is not the same thing as vanilla-flavored!

 These vegan vanilla cupcakes, my friends, are the real deal when it comes to vanilla treats.
-They're bursting with flavor.
-Totally satisfied my vanilla cravings!
+They’re bursting with flavor and totally satisfy my vanilla cravings.

 Jump to:

-Non-dairy milk.
+- Non-dairy milk.
 Soy milk, almond milk, rice milk , or whatever your favorite non-dairy milk happens to be is fine!
 The only variety I recommend avoiding is canned coconut milk.
 Otherwise, just be sure to use something unflavored and unsweetened.
+Read my guide to dairy-free milks if you need guidance.

-Oil.
+- Oil.
 This adds moisture to our cupcakes.
 Without it they'd be super dry.
-The recipe calls for canola oil, but just about any neutral baking oil would work fine.
-You can use corn oil, vegetable oil, or coconut oil with no problems.
+The recipe calls for vegetable oil, but just about any neutral baking oil would work fine.
+You can use corn oil, canola oil, or coconut oil with no problems.

-Vanilla extract.
+- Vanilla extract.
 Obviously we need something for vanilla flavor!
-Use good quality pure vanilla extract, and not the imitation stuff, which is much lower quality and may not even be vegan.
+Use good quality pure vanilla extract, and not the imitation stuff.

 How They're Made

-- Pop the tin into the oven and bake your cupcakes.
-They should take about 25 to 28 minutes.
-To test the cupcakes for doneness, gently press your finger into the top of one, then remove it — the indentation should spring back.
+Step 6: Bake.
+Pop the tin into the oven and bake your cupcakes.
+They should take about 22 to 24 minutes, but bake times can vary depending on your oven.
+To test the cupcakes for doneness, insert a toothpick into the center of one to make sure it comes out clean of batter.

 Frequently Asked Questions